mbforbes/food/README.md

 - Some kind of "toppings" section for ingredients.
 The use case is making a combo out of a dish (like chili) plus toppings that aren't dishes (like sour cream, onions, cheese).
-The ingredients could be grouped into a toppings section next to the combo.
+The ingredients could be grouped into a toppings section within the combo.
   You'd want to be able to scale the ingredients easily, too.
 The reason you want this is you might want to keep the base recipe the same, but modify the toppings for different meals where you have different calorie allowances.